ralphkalweit/kp-project/README.md

 ![Sudoku-Workflow.png](Sudoku-Workflow.png)

 When saving a sudoku, it gets linted: This means spaces can be added between the cells to make sure they align nicely.
 This makes a `n x n` sudoku readable, for n > 9, too.

-All code regarding sudoku is in the `sudoku` package, the workflow is in package `main` and for go, there is a `utils` package with a few Higher-Order Functions.
-For scala, the tests are inside the `src/test` directory.

 ## Sudoku Rules

 ### Syntax